NOAA-SWPC/FortranReformat/README.md

 # FortranReformat
-A simple script layer built around fprettify to automate enforcement of code formatting standards in fortran code projects.
+A simple script layer built around findent to automate enforcement of code formatting standards in fortran code projects.